Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 **Remaining Effort** -- This is the estimate for how it will take from the current state to complete the task.
 The % complete is calculated from this value in conjunction with the estimated effort:
 % Complete = 100% - (Remaining Effort / Estimated Effort)

-**Producted Effort** -- This is value that the system is producting it will take to complete the task.
+**Projected Effort** -- This is value that the system is projecting it will take to complete the task.
 This is calculated from the Actual Effort and Remaining Effort:

-Producted Effort = (Actual Effort + Remaining Effort)
+Projected Effort = (Actual Effort + Remaining Effort)

-**Note**: If the actual effort is not specified, the producted effort will be the same as the estimated effort.
+**Note**: If the actual effort is not specified, the projected effort will be the same as the estimated effort.

 **Note:** if the task is currently assigned to a release or sprint, the start-date and end-date of the task must lie within the date-range of the parent release/sprint.
 If your task looks like it will not be completed in the available timeframe, you will need to contact the product manager to get them to either extend the date-range of the task, or consider moving the task to the next sprint.